 A grade of satisfactory must be earned in any course audited in order to have such audit appear on the student’s transcript.
 If the grade is unsatisfactory, the audited course shall not appear on the transcript.
 Audit cards must be filed at the Registrar’s Office during the first week of classes.

 Students may add courses using PASS through the 5th day of the semester.
 Courses may be added during the 6th – 10th day with approval of the instructor and department chairperson.
 Late adds after the 10th day will also require approval of the college dean’s office.
 Students who add courses after the 10th day will be charged a late add fee of $45 per course.

 Per UWS Chapter 18.11(6b), persons present in any class, lecture, laboratory, orientation, examination, or other instructional session shall be enrolled and in good standing or shall have the consent of an authorized university official or faculty member to be considered legally present.

-Students who drop a course after the 10th instructional day of the term will be charged a drop fee of $45 per course.
+Students who drop a course after the drop period (e.g. 10th day of the fall or spring semester) will be charged a drop fee of $45 per course.
 Drop fees will be billed to the student's account.

 If a student registered in a course drops that course in the first two weeks of class in that semester (fall/spring), that course shall not appear on the student’s grade list for that semester and hence will not be recorded on the student’s transcript.